Linuxfabrik/monitoring-plugins/check-plugins/ntp-chronyd/README.md

 Checks the clock offset of chronyd in milliseconds compared to the configured NTP servers.
 Alerts when the offset exceeds the configured thresholds.

+**Important Notes:**

+* The stratum of the NTP time source determines its quality.
+The stratum is equal to the number of hops to a reference clock (stratum 0).
+A NTP server connected directly to the reference clock is Stratum 1, a client connected to this NTP server is Stratum 2, etc.

 **Data Collection:**

 * Executes `chronyc tracking` to obtain the current synchronization status